-Cinco de Mayo is an international celebration vibrant in color and rich in history, celebrated by many with margaritas and tacos every year on the fifth of May (the literal translation of the festival’s direct name).
-Many mistake this as Mexican Independence Day, the most significant of the country’s holidays.
-But that is celebrated later in the year on September 16.
-So what actually is Cinco de Mayo, if not a memorial of independence, and what is the best way to join this fiesta?
+Cinco de Mayo is an international celebration vibrant in color and rich in history.
+It is celebrated with margaritas and tacos every year on the fifth of May (the translation of the festival’s name).
+Some people mistake this as Mexican Independence Day, the most significant of the country’s holidays.
+But that is celebrated later in the year on the sixteenth of September.
+So what is Cinco de Mayo, if not a memorial of independence?
+What is the best way to join this fiesta?
 And how do you celebrate Cinco de Mayo in Macau?

-This was a hugely symbolic triumph that is seen as the start of the resistance.
-Though the French did not leave until much later in 1867, Cinco de Mayo remembers a day where the country did not stand down when threatened and did not falter under siege.
+This battle was a hugely symbolic triumph that is considered the start of the resistance.
+Though the French did not leave until much later in 1867, Cinco de Mayo commemorates the day when the country did not give in to the threat and did not falter under siege.

 How it is celebrated

-Despite being a Mexican celebration, Puebla–where the battle took place–is the only city in Mexico which practices the festival, but it is widely celebrated in the US.
-A stunning UNESCO world heritage site due to its preserved 17th and 18th-century cathedrals, Pueble turns into the set of costumed reenactments and colorful parades and dances on May 5th every year.
-After the masked French are defeated and the mighty Mexican army is victorious, the whole city comes alive with music, food, and dance, as the floats dance down the streets and the Cerveza starts to flow.
-And of course, no Mexican fiesta is complete without a pinata.
+Despite being a Mexican historical event, Puebla–where the battle took place–is the only city in Mexico that marks it with large-scale festivities.
+A stunning UNESCO world heritage site due to its preserved 17th and 18th-century cathedrals, Puebla turns into a set of costumed reenactments, colorful parades, and dances on the fifth of May every year.
+After the mighty Mexican army victoriously defeats the masked French, the whole city comes alive with music, food, and dance, as the floats dance down the streets and cerveza starts to flow.
+And of course, no Mexican fiesta is complete without a piñata.